Signal Transduction Group (AG3)

 Immune checkpoint inhibitors have already been approved as 1st and 2nd line therapy of relapsed or distant metastatic head and neck squamous cell carcinoma (R/M-HNSCC).
 However, only 13-18% respond to therapy with no definitive predictive markers available resulting in a great need to establish predictive tests identifying responding and non-responding patients.

 For ICI therapy of advanced malignant melanoma and non small cell lung carcinoma it has been demonstrated, that specific kinase activity clusters of peripheral blood mononuclear cells (PBMC) can be predictive.
-These clusters result from functional kinome profiling and might be promising in R/M-HNSCC.
-To test this, liquid biopsies will be collected from HNSCC patients before and under ICI treatment.
-PBMC will be isolated and functional kinome profiling will be performed.
-After cluster analysis the kinase activity clusters of the PBMC will be compared with the survival data of the patients.
+These clusters result from functional kinome profiling and might also be promising in R/M-HNSCC.
+To test this, liquid biopsies are collected from HNSCC patients before and under ICI treatment.
+PBMC are isolated and functional kinome profiling is performed.

 This method may also allow to monitor the patients` individual response during ICI treatment enabling the early detection of a progresses.
 Such a predictive test would support to identify responding versus non-responding patients and to guide non-responders to a more appropriate therapy.
 This would also enable a more efficient economical use of the expensive therapeutics.